DND-DRDC-RDDC/OS_PyCoMod/README.md

 In Google Colab, the initialization file will be written to the temporary session storage and can be downloaded, modified and re-uploaded.
 In a local Python environment, the file is written to local storage.

 The Excel initialization file is structured in a similar way to the initialization dictionary.
-The inputs for the run, the model and each sub-model are contained in individual tabs.
-In this case, there are three tabs.
+The first tab contains run inputs, the second tab contains the top-level model inputs, and subsequent tabs contain sub-model inputs.
+In this case, there are four tabs.

 ![excel_tabs](https://user-images.githubusercontent.com/86741975/217639740-53b8d062-1c24-4f05-8e7f-2ffd29ac68a0.PNG)

-The first tab is always called *run* and it contains all the run control inputs which are:
+The *run* tab always consist of the following settings:
  - *t* - the initial simulation time (usually 0)
  - *date* - the initial simulation date
  - *dt* - the simulation time step